Alpha-Nick/Alpha-Nick/README.md

 - 📫 How to reach me ...
 Not entered yet.

 Based in the UK.
 NEW to GitHub, and all it's potential.
-Initially directkted here from Espressif to grab their software kernels.
+Initially directed here from Espressif to grab their software kernels.

-I hope to meet some of you as time goes on.
+I hope to meet some of you as time goes on. . . .
+Oh, and as you can see from the number times I have eddited this file. .
+I CAN'T type well!

 Nick